eldoy/modelize/README.md

 ```ruby
 gem install modelize
 ```
-or add to Gemfile.
+or add to your Gemfile.
 That's it!

 ### Settings
 ```ruby